topkecleon/telegram-bot-bash/examples/README.md

 ### Interactive chats
 Two examples for interactive scripts are provided as **calc.sh** and **question.sh**, see [Advanced use](../doc/3_advanced.md#Interactive-Chats)

-### Background jobs
+### Background scripts

 Background jobs are an easy way to provide sceduled messages or alerts if something happens.
 **notify.sh** is a simple example on how to send a message every x seonds, e.g. current time.

-**background-scripts** contains a more concrete example on how to start and stop different scripts plus some example backgound scripts.
+**background-scripts** contains a more useful example on how to start and stop different scripts plus some example backgound scripts.

 ```
     mycommands.sh - /run_xxx and /kill-xxx wil start any script named run_xxx.sh